ahmedabdelhamid399/Delight-Dish/README.md

-# Delicious Dish
+# Delight Dish

 --------------
-"Delicious Dish" is a native Android mobile application that uses Java to help users plan their weekly meals.
+"Delight Dish" is a native Android mobile application that uses Java to help users plan their weekly meals.
 <br>It enables users to view a variety of dishes from around the world and provides the ability to view categories, suggest meals, and search for specific meals using various options.

 Application Features: